flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     The image above shows the controller in the `IDLE` position with a control value of -0.50.

     As some controllers might be at a lower or higher value than -0.50 and even the same controller might sometimes have slightly different values although in the same position, the `deadband` of 0.05 ensures that small differences in actual values are treated as within a valid range for the `IDLE` position.
 In this case all values from -0.55 to -0.45 are valid `IDLE` positions.

-    Notice that the blue bar correspondents to current throttle position and is between two green lines.
+    Notice that the blue bar correspondents to the current throttle position and is between two green lines.
 The green lines mark your deadband range for the detent.
 As long as the blue bar is between them, the throttle reads this as the corresponding detent.
-If your throttle is outside these green bars they become gray as you no longer are in the corresponding detent.
+If your throttle is outside these green bars, they become gray as you no longer are in the corresponding detent.

     If your controller values vary a lot although in the same position the value might sometimes be outside the deadband range.
-In this case carefully increase the deadband value to include the value variations of the controller.
+In this case, carefully increase the deadband value to include the value variations of the controller.

-    !!! warning "Do not change the deadband if not necessary and also never set a too large value as deadband ranges mustn't overlap!"
+    !!! warning "Do not change the deadband if not necessary and also never set a value too large as deadband ranges must not overlap!"

 ### 4. Start With Full Reverser (or Idle)

 We start the detent calibration with the lowest throttle setting.

 ??? note "How to Calibrate: Controllers With Reverser on Axis"
-    For controllers with Reverser the lowest setting is `Full Reverse`.
+    For controllers with Reverser, the lowest setting is `Full Reverse`.
     Pull your controller levers all the way back into the `Full Reverse` position.
     <p/>
     ![Full Reverse Position](../../assets/flypados3/throttle-calibration/full-reverse.png "Full Reverse Position"){loading=lazy}